ckiri/dotfiles/README.md

-# Shellscript for Setting up Dotfiles
+# Shellscript for setting up dotfiles

-## Prerequisits
+## Prerequisites

-* Fresh install of Arch, or Arch-Linux based Distro
+* fresh install of Arch, or a Arch-Linux based distribution
-* Active Connection to the Internet
+* active connection to the internet

 ***

 ## Setup

-Following are the commands to set up the dotfiles.
+Following are the commands to set up the `.files`.
-Dotfiles are just Symlinks into this repo.
+Dotfiles are just symlinks in this repo.

 ```sh
 git clone https://github.com/ckiri/.dotfiles